Classic Vanilla Cupcakes with Frosting

 Q: Can I make the batter ahead of time?

-Q: Can I freeze these cupcakes?
+Q: Can I freeze vanilla cupcakes?

 Summary